Assessment (journal)

-Douglas B. Samuel (Purdue University).
+Leonard J. Simms (University at Buffalo).
 It was established in 1994 and is currently published by SAGE Publications.
 This journal is a member of the Committee on Publication Ethics (COPE).

 Abstracting and indexing

 ASMNT is abstracted and indexed in Scopus, in PsycINFO, and in the Social Sciences Citation Index among others.
 According to the Journal Citation Reports, its 2017 impact factor is 3.197, ranking it 26 out of 127 journals in the category "Psychology, Clinical".